Reposted from December, 2021

 Some might not want to go far away from home this season or maybe they can’t.
 Because for one, Covid-19 lingering in the midst and the threat of more shutdowns, staying in is the best idea.

 While you are opting to stay home, I have come up with some great ways for you to entertain your guests.
 While the new-age generations are not always receptive to the traditional holiday’s meals.

 Turkey, chitterlings, and ham are the mainstays on a typical black American’s dinner table.
 During Thanksgiving or Christmas, there is always a store fight for the last of the chitterlings.

 I am not going to tell you what the chitterlings are and what effect they will have on you.
 However, I will tell you, a lot of people are choosing healthier meals to feed their families these days.

-I was lucky enough to run into Whole Food and find just the right formula.
-Their 2021 Holiday menu book was the perfect tool to help you plan a feast.
+I was lucky enough to run into Whole Foods and find just the right formula.
+Their 2023 Holiday menu book was the perfect tool to help you plan a feast.
 So, let’s get the party started.

-For the thirsties, you can start off with Korbel Brut California, and you may order a bottle online and in store.
+For the thirsty, you can start with Korbel Brut California, and you may order a bottle online and in-store.